Stander (film): Plot

 Finally arriving in Fort Lauderdale (Florida, USA), Stander is unable to remain inactive for long when he hotwires a Mercury Cougar and runs a red light in front of police.
 Leading them on a short chase, Stander exits his vehicle and begins to disobey the officer's orders, prompting the officer's partner to grab a shotgun and threaten Stander with it.
-Stander disarms the partner only to be shot by the officer multiple times.
+Stander disarms the partner only to be shot by the officer multiple times, dropping dead.